 15 Happy Personality Traits That Will Brighten Your Life

-Here are 15 personality characteristics.
+Here are 15 personality traits.

 1. Gratitude